 Preamble: The School of Medicine has the responsibility to develop and implement work hour policies for medical students, especially those on clinical clerkship rotations, in accordance with LCME Element 8.
 These policies should promote student health and education.
+This policy applies to all clerkships/rotations in the third and fourth year at Paul L. Foster School of Medicine.
+Variances from this policy must be approved by the Associate Dean for Student Affairs.

 - 1. Students should not be scheduled for on-call time or patient-care activities in excess of 80 hours per week. - 2.
 Students should not be scheduled for more than 16 continuous hours (except as noted in #8 below). - 3.
 Students should have 10 hours free of duty between scheduled duty periods. - 4.
 Students should have at least one day off each week averaged over a one-month period. - 5.
 Students should not have more than 6 consecutive nights on night float duty. - 6.
-This policy applies to all clerkships/rotations in the third and fourth year at Paul L. Foster School of Medicine. - 7.
 It is anticipated that student attendance at clerkship seminars, conferences, and other didactic sessions will be facilitated by this policy and that provisions in this policy are not the basis for missing these sessions.
-Requests for excused absences from these sessions should be submitted to the clerkship director or his/her designees on an individual basis.

-- 8. During 4th year required clinical rotations, such as the Sub-Internship selectives, the clerkship director may require overnight call to prepare students for internship and residency.
+Requests for excused absences from these sessions should be submitted to the clerkship director or his/her designees on an individual basis. - 7.
+During 4th year required clinical rotations, such as the Sub-Internship selectives, the clerkship director may require overnight call to prepare students for internship and residency.
 In this case, call rooms must be available for the student's use at the facility and duty hours must not exceed 24 hours of continuous scheduled clinical assignments.
 Up to 4 hours of additional time may be used for activities related to patient safety, such as transitions of care.
-The clinical departments will determine the frequency of overnight call, but it should not be more frequent than every 4th night. - 9.
+The clinical departments will determine the frequency of overnight call, but it should not be more frequent than every 4th night. - 8.
 Duty hours are counted from Sunday to Saturday each week.